romainlafarguette/quantileproj/README.md

 # Local Quantile Projections

-Python wrapper to estimate local quantile projections, and produce useful outputs for economists
+Python module to estimate local quantile projections, and produce useful outputs for economists

 Based on the QuantileReg package from statsmodels

+Based on my conditional quantile sampling module (https://github.com/romainlafarguette/cqsampling)

+The quantile uncrossing part is based on either:

+Chernozhukov et al. (2010) /Quantile and Probability Curves Without Crossing/, Econometrica

+Schmidt and Zhu (2016), /Quantile Spacings: A Simple Method for the Joint Estimation of Multiple Quantiles Without Crossing/

-Author: Romain Lafarguette, International Monetary Fund, August 2020
+Author: Romain Lafarguette, https://github.com/romainlafarguette, August 2020

-**Reuse of this  tool and  IMF data  does not  imply any  endorsement of  the research  and/or product.
-Any research  presented should  not be  reported as representing  the   views  of  the   IMF,  its  Executive  Board,   or  member governments.**